 Sean Tucker, RB, Buccaneers (1%)

 Let me just say this: DO NOT FREAK OUT, BUCKY IRVING MANAGERS.
-Here is some of the utilization we saw from Irving (taking out the one garbage-time drive at the end of the game) in Week 6: 64% of the snaps, 45% of the attempts and 66% route participation.
+Here is some of the utilization we saw from Irving (including the one garbage-time drive at the end of the game) in Week 6: 64% of the snaps, 45% of the attempts and 66% route participation.
 Here's what it looks like in the Utilization Report player comp tool:

 Now, Rachaad White might be in some trouble because Sean Tucker looked SOLID.
 He had 45% of the attempts, 27% route participation and led in the fantasy box score with 34.2 PPR fantasy points.
 This is where things could get complicated — the Buccaneers probably aren't going to bench White, even though this performance puts a spotlight on what he has lacked this season.
 So does this turn into a three-man committee?
 That would be less than ideal for fantasy.
 Still, Tucker should be rostered after this performance in deeper formats, and we will have to see how the Buccaneers handle this situation.